This blog is all about asking the important questions. Such as why the hell we raise our little fingers when picking up certain beverages. Here we go!

 A Raised Pinky Finger For Drinks

-Other folks just think the pinky lifting thing is a sign of elitism.
+However, other folks think the pinky lifting thing is a sign of elitism.

 The confusion over this minor thing has led to all sorts of myths.
 Including: